msaxton/reading-note-taking-strategies/slides.md

 "A thoughtful, judicious selection of material from your reading should be followed by a thoughtful, judicious selection from your own notes when the time comes to write" (Brundage, Going to the Source, 121).

-Organize research notes by topic or theme rather than buy source.
+Organize research notes by topic or theme rather than by source.

 Research notes should be atomized to allow for multiple organizational schemes.